This allergy free ice cream recipe is dairy free, soy free, egg free, wheat/gluten free, peanut free, and tree nut free and is creamy and delicious.

-Allergy free ice cream (dairy, soy free) can be difficult to find at the regular grocery store and, if you do find a “safe” variety, it is likely pretty expensive
+Ice cream that is free of common allergens can be difficult to find at the regular grocery store and, if you do find a “safe” variety, it can be pretty expensive.

 While we had filled the ice cream void for the most part, I wanted to come up with an ice cream recipe that those with a soy AND dairy allergy could also enjoy.
 I came up with this recipe which is made with rice milk.

 Being an ice cream aficionado, ice cream made with anything other than dairy just isn’t the same as the real thing to me.
 With that said, this recipe does fill the ice cream void and is actually quite tasty, especially when enjoyed in a homemade waffle bowl or waffle cone!

 A recipe for ice cream that is dairy free, egg free, soy free, wheat/gluten free, peanut free, and tree nut free.

 - 1/3 cup sugar